-The Center for Health Economics and Policy (CHEP) pilot program has awarded funding for four projects in the 2017-2018 cycle.
+The Center for Health Economics & Policy pilot program has awarded funding for four projects in the 2017-2018 cycle.

-PI: Christopher Dy, Assistant Professor, Orthopaedic Surgery Department, Division of Hand Surgery, School of Medicine
+Primary Investigator: Christopher Dy, assistant professor, Orthopedic Surgery Department, School of Medicine

 Spine nerve injuries (i.e. brachial plexus injuries) have a profound effect on patients due to the devastating and sudden loss of shoulder, arm, and hand function.
 Surgical treatment is effective at restoring function and returning patients to the workforce, but awareness of its effectiveness is lacking among referring physicians.
 This study will demonstrate the societal value of surgical treatment using a cohort of privately- and Medicaid-insured patients with these injuries to determine the direct charges associated with surgical care.
 The study team will also perform a systematic literature review focused on probable outcomes and health utilities.

 Medicaid eligibility variation: implications for gestational diabetes follow up